 Lukas Erne is Professor of English Literature at the University of Geneva.
 His research interests include Shakespeare, English Renaissance drama and poetry, editorial theory and practice, book history, and questions of authorship. (department website, click here)

 Georgia Fulton holds a BA Hons in English Literature from the University of Durham, and an MPhil in Renaissance Literature from Clare College, University of Cambridge.
-She is assistant in the English Department and is working on a PhD thesis on 'Early Tudor Humanism in Shakespeare’s Tragicomedies'. (department website, click here)
+She is a graduate teaching assistant in the English Department and is working on a PhD thesis on 'Early Tudor Humanism in Shakespeare’s Tragicomedies'. (department website, click here)

 Elizabeth Kukorelly-Leverington has a Bachelor of Science in International Relations from the London School of Economics and a Licence ès Lettres from the University of Geneva.
 She completed a Doctorate ès letters at the same institution in 2008, entitled: “Samuel Richardson’s Pamela Part II: Authorship, Readership and Moral Authority in the Early Novel.”
 She was a teaching and research assistant in the Geneva English Department from 2002 to 2008, and a maître assistante from 2008 to 2013, before becoming a lecturer (chargée d’enseignement).
 Her research interests include the early English novel, discourse analysis (Foucault and Bakhtin), non-literary texts and their interactions with “literary” texts, early eighteenth-century cultural studies (including gender, legal and conduct concerns), and interdisciplinary approaches to literary studies. (department website, click here)